Actifio/powershell/README.md

 powershell
 $host.version
  ```

-If you are downlevel, nstalling the Windows Management Framework 3.0 (https://www.microsoft.com/en-us/download/details.aspx?id=34595) will upgrade your PowerShell software to version 3.0.
+If you are downlevel, installing the Windows Management Framework 3.0 (https://www.microsoft.com/en-us/download/details.aspx?id=34595) will upgrade your PowerShell software to version 3.0.

 To find out the current version of .NET Framework, enter the following in PowerShell:
 ```